jiayihoffman/jiayihoffman.github.io/_posts/2025-03-06-DroidVision-Teleop.md

 The concept of using Docker for robotic applications is relatively new.
 I have a detailed article about it, which is [RPLidar in ROS 2 Docker on Raspberry Pi].

-The Dockerfile and its associated script that I prepared for my robot can be downloaded from here: [Dockerfile](/code/Dockerfile), [requirements.txt](/code/requirements.txt) and [start_robot.sh](/code/start_robot.sh).
+The Dockerfile and its associated script that I prepared for my robot can be downloaded from here: [Dockerfile](/code/Dockerfile), [requirements.txt](/code/requirements.txt).
 This Docker image contains all the necessary ROS2 modules, Python libraries, and source code repositories.
 Access to the private git repository is granted using an SSL key.

 We can build the Docker image and start the Docker container using the following commands.
 Building the Docker image compiles the source code and creates the bot environment.